kwilkos/cxf/distribution/src/main/release/samples/README.txt

 Preparing deploy to APACHE TOMCAT

 * set CATALINA_HOME environment to your TOMCAT home directory

+Build the WAR:

+Now we have two flavors WAR, one is Full WAR that included all the jars in the $WAR/WEB-INF/lib folder, the other is minimum WAR, which did not include any jars in the WAR.

+1)run "ant war" to build a Full WAR.
+2)run "ant war -Dwithout.libs=true" to build a minimum WAR.

-Deploy the application into APACHE TOMCAT with the commond:
+Deploy the application (Full WAR) into APACHE TOMCAT with the command:
-[NOTE] This step will check if the cxf jars present in Tomcat,
-       if not, it will automatically copy all the jars into CATALINA_HOME/shared/lib

-  ant deploy -Dtomcat=true
+  ant deploy-tomcat

 Undeploy the application from the APACHE TOMCAT with the command:

-   ant undeploy -Dtomcat=true
+  ant undeploy-tomcat